Afghan teenager died ‘falling from US plane’ while trying to flee Kabul

 Former Afghan footballer died ‘falling from US plane’ while trying to flee Kabul

-Zaki Anvari was one of thousands of Afghans who flocked to Kabul’s airport to escape the Taliban
+Zaki Anwari was one of thousands of Afghans who flocked to Kabul’s airport to escape the Taliban

 A 19-year-old boy has been named as one of the people who died while trying to flee Afghanistan by climbing onto a departing US military plane.

-Zaki Anvari was a former Afghan national youth team footballer who, according to his Facebook profile, lived in Kabul and was once a student at the city’s Esteghlal High School.
+Zaki Anwari was a former Afghan national youth team footballer who, according to his Facebook profile, lived in Kabul and was once a student at the city’s Esteghlal High School.

 Despite the circumstances surrounding his death still being unclear, Afghan officials say Zaki died after falling from the C-17 aircraft while it was in the air.